Umuzi-org/tech-department/content/topics/python-specific/python-backend-dev-environment-setup/_index.md

 #### How to run things on the terminal

 The terminal is an interface in which you can type and execute text based commands.
 It can be much faster to complete some tasks using a Terminal than with graphical applications and menus.
 Another benefit is allowing access to many more commands and scripts.
 A common terminal task of installing an application can be achieved within a single command, compared to navigating through the Software Centre or Synaptic Manager.

-- Running python: one cool thing about a terminal is you can run python scripts or scripts of any language.
+Press *Ctrl + Alt + T* to open the terminal when using Ubuntu/Linux-mint

+##### Running Python
+- Say you've created a `hello.py` script with a bunch of return statements.
+- Create a folder on your computer to use for your Python programs, such as `~/pythonpractice`, and save your `hello.py` program in that folder.
+- Open up the terminal program.
+In KDE, open the main menu and select "Run Command..." to open Konsole.
+In GNOME, open the main menu, open the Applications folder, open the Accessories folder, and select Terminal.
+- Type `cd ~/pythonpractice` to change directory to your `pythonpractice` folder, and hit Enter.
+- Don't forget to make the script executable by chmod +x.
+- Type `python ./hello.py` to run your program!
+**Note**: If you have both Python version 2.6.1 and Python 3.7.* installed (Very possible if you are using Ubuntu, and ran `sudo apt-get install python3` to have python3 installed), you should run python3 hello.py

+##### Running programs

+**Side Note**: update and upgrade your computer every chance you get, I do it every week.
+On your terminal run `sudo apt update` to update your machine, and if you need to upgrade the machine along with the apps, please run `sudo apt upgrade`

+- After installing from the terminal some programs can allow you to open them from the terminal.
+So instead of navigating everywhere in your computer you can just type the alias of that program. e.g. Since we installed VScode on our machines, a simple way to open it is to go into the terminal and type in `code`. code is an alias created by the terminal as a short cut for the program.

+There are are many other examples of alias that the terminal uses for programs and commands.
+Also check this topic on how you can use an [alias](https://shapeshed.com/unix-alias/)